priorprotocol/prior-protocol-testnet/NETLIFY-REPLIT-DEPLOYMENT.md

 ### Frontend Issues

 - **CORS Errors**: Make sure your Replit backend has the correct CORS configuration
+  - Ensure your server's CORS middleware includes the Netlify domain in its allowed origins
+  - Check for double slashes in API URLs which can cause CORS issues
+  - If needed, add explicit CORS headers in your Express app for specific domains
 - **API Connection Errors**: Verify the VITE_API_URL environment variable on Netlify
+  - Ensure it doesn't have a trailing slash to prevent double-slash issues
+  - Make sure it points to the correct Replit backend domain
 - **Build Failures**: Check the build logs on Netlify for specific errors

 ### Backend Issues